Last Updated 1/23/2023

 A sunroom can use solar energy for heat in the winter depending on the positioning of the room.
 A sunroom that is directly south-facing with all day sun exposure will probably heat up to a comfortable temperature most winter days.
 It is possible, though, that during a winter in the Northeast, your sunroom does not get enough solar energy to be comfortable.

 You may be able to heat your sunroom by simply opening the door to your house and letting the heat flow out there.
 Warm air will naturally move toward the cooler space until the temperature balances out.
-If this form of heating is not sufficient, however, you may need to add a heat source to the sunroom in the form of a baseboard heater or a portable electric heater.
+If this form of heating is not sufficient, however, you may need to add a heat source to the sunroom such as a solar heater, baseboard heater, or a portable electric heater.

 How to Keep a Sunroom Cool in the Summer